 - trouble learning

-When left untreated, iodine deficiency can lead to severe hypothyroidism.
+When untreated, iodine deficiency can lead to severe hypothyroidism.
 Complications may include:

 - heart disease and related disorders, such as an enlarged heart and heart failure